 plan to revamp our error message to be more descriptive and user-friendly.

-have to do is just extend from ChildrenAndTaskListManager
+all TutorialSlot have to do is just extend from ChildrenAndTaskListManager.

 Currently, our users can only mark tasks as completed.
 To serve our target users better, we plan to allow our users to